 The importance of advertising can hardly be overemphasised in the competitive environment we live in today.
 No matter what the field may be, whether it is education, health care or the latest fashions, a large part of business success seems to hinge on advertising wizardry.
 Geographical boundaries are fast disappearing, allowing for exponential business growth across continents.
 In this scenario, language translation services occupy a niche segment in the services industry today.

-A 1985 study consumer behavior covering diverse markets like the U.S., Quebec and Korea, highlighted that there are important differences in the reasons why consumers in these countries buy similar products.
+A 1985 study consumer behaviour covering diverse markets like the U.S., Quebec and Korea, highlighted that there are important differences in the reasons why consumers in these countries buy similar products.
 The reasons are steeped in the respective cultures.
-The buying of wine, for example highlights the cultural differences very well.
+The buying of wine, for example, highlights the cultural differences very well.
 In most countries of northern Europe, wine is considered as a drink for special occasions.
-In many South European countries, however, it is an every day drink.
+In many Southern European countries, however, it is an everyday drink.
 To use the same marketing terminology for the same product in both regions would be a marketing mistake.
 Language translation services, when used in the field of advertising, must take these factors into account.
-Otherwise, it would mean that a lot of money spent in advertising, would just be going down the drain.
+Otherwise, it would mean that a lot of money spent on advertising, would just be going down the drain.